Street Fighting Years: Recording

-The album was written and recorded during residential sessions at the band's own new Bonnie Wee Studio near Loch Earn in the Scottish Highlands, at a house in rural Glenstriven on the shores of Loch Striven (on Scotland's Cowal peninsula on the West Coast), at bass player John Giblin's own Barwell Court Studios in London, and at Horn's Sarm West studios (also London).
+The album was written and recorded during residential sessions at multiple locations - the band's own new Bonnie Wee Studio near Loch Earn in the Scottish Highlands; at a house in rural Glenstriven on the shores of Loch Striven (on Scotland's Cowal peninsula on the West Coast); at bass player John Giblin's own Barwell Court Studios in south London; and at Horn's Sarm West studios in west London.
 The earliest Bonnie Wee sessions took place before the studio had been fully built, and were open-ended explorations of instrumental ideas; with the band, at one point, considering launching an instrumental side project called Aurora Borealis.
-What would become the new album's title track emerged during these sessions, and set another stylistic hallmark for the record - a break from the rhythm-section driven work of earlier album up until and including Once Upon a Time.
+What became the new album's title track emerged during these sessions, and set another stylistic hallmark for the record - a break from the rhythm-section driven work of earlier album up until and including Once Upon a Time.

 Having previously resisted the Scottish folk music which he'd grown up with, Kerr was won back over to elements of it by Giblin, whom he'd heard playing the traditional Irish folk song "She Moved Through The Fair" on piano one evening.
 Kerr: "John is a deep guy, which was reflected in the music he played.
 I was captivated by this Celtic piece and, when he finished, I said to John, ‘Wow!
-When did you write that?’ and John replied, ‘About 200 years ago…’" Horn had already been pushing Kerr, without success, to work on "a Celtic song", and Kerr was now moved to seek out various covers of "She Moved Through the Fair", which the band would later refashion into "Belfast Child".
+When did you write that?’ and John replied, ‘About 200 years ago…’" Horn had already been pushing Kerr, without success, to work on "a Celtic song", and Kerr was now moved to seek out various covers of "She Moved Through the Fair", which the band later refashioned into "Belfast Child".
 Despite Kerr's initial misgivings about potentially producing a "mawkish, tokenistic and trite" adaptation, he became very proud of the song after its subsequent success as a single: "Am I still glad I did it?’,... too right I am.
 To have the balls to mess around with that big a sacred cow of the folk world?
 Great!
 The folkies were going, ‘You can’t fucking do that to "She Moved Through the Fair!", when the folk world changes lyrics and melodies around forever.
 I thought, ‘Give me a break, you’re only jealous you hadn’t thought of it first.’"